mmiranda222/.statsuite/content/using-api/api-main-features.md

 ---

-### Data storage performance improvement
+### Data storage performance tuning
 > Released with [May 15, 2024 Release .Stat Suite .NET gingerbread](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#may-15-2024)

-The method **{API_VERSION}/tune/dsd** allows to apply a specific index to **tune the performance of the DSD tables** storing the data and referential metadata.
+There are 3 possible index types available to **tune the performance of the tables for a DSD** used to store the observations, attributes and reference metadata attributes *according to the data volume and data usage (amount of read/write operations)* as follow:
-2 types of index with a different type of improvement, can be defined for a given DSD:
-- `CLUSTERED_COLUMNSTORE` improves performance for **data extractions** for DSDs with large amounts of observations;
-- `CLUSTERED_COLUMNSTORE_ARCHIVE` applies high compression of data to **save disk space**; however it makes **data imports and exports slower**.

-**Important:**
-- The usage of the method requires the manage structures permission on the DSD;
-- This new function will replace all existing indexes in all tables belonging to the DSD, by a single clustered columnstore index with the default or archive data compression option (according to the `indexType`);
+- **.Stat default**: Rowstore and nonclustered columnstore indexes `NONCLUSTERED_COLUMNSTORE`: optimal for smaller datasets (less than 1 million observations) or very frequently updated data (once per day or more).
+The import speed is the best possible.
+Performance of extractions is similar to the second option for these dataset sizes.
+- Clustered columnstore index `CLUSTERED_COLUMNSTORE`: optimal for large datasets (more than 1 million observations) and not frequently updated data (at most  once per day).
+The import speed is reduced but the extraction speed is significantly better for these dataset sizes.
+- Clustered columnstore index with "archive" compression `CLUSTERED_COLUMNSTORE_ARCHIVE`: optimal for datasets that are not updated anymore, are rarely accessed and when import and extraction speed are not critical since that may be decreased.
+This option significantly reduced the necessary disk space.

+The method **{API_VERSION}/tune/dsd** allows applying the `CLUSTERED_COLUMNSTORE` index type or the `CLUSTERED_COLUMNSTORE_ARCHIVE` index type to a DSD in a .Stat CORE data space.

-- Once moved to one of the clustered columnstore index types, this feature does not allow reverting back to rowstore and nonclustered columnstore indexes.
+- Once moved a DSD is tuned with one of the clustered columnstore index types, it is not possible to revert it back to the `NONCLUSTERED_COLUMNSTORE` index type.
+- This method cannot be used for DSDs in data spaces [configured](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#spacesinternal) with `Archive=true`, because all DSDs in that space automatically use the `CLUSTERED_COLUMNSTORE_ARCHIVE` index type.
+- The `CLUSTERED_COLUMNSTORE_ARCHIVE` index type doesn't use a primary key when the data space is [configured](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#spacesinternal) with `KeepHistory=false`, because the primary key would significantly increase the required disk space and should not be needed if updates (and unicity checks) aren't done anymore.
+However, `KeepHistory=true` requires the usage of a primary key.
+- This method may require a long processing time to change the index type, thus it is asyncronous and queued.
+Once the request is processed, the user receives an email with the outcome.

-The method **{API_VERSION}/tune/info** allows to return the information about the currently applied index type for a given DSD:
+The method **{API_VERSION}/tune/info** allows retrieving the information about the currently applied index type for a given DSD in a .Stat CORE data space.

-- rowstore and nonclustered columnstore indexes `NONCLUSTERED_COLUMNSTORE`
-- clustered columnstore index with the default data compression option `CLUSTERED_COLUMNSTORE`
-- clustered columnstore index with the archive data compression option `CLUSTERED_COLUMNSTORE_ARCHIVE`
+**Note:**

+These methods require the "manage structures" permission on the DSD, representing the following granular permissions:
+- read structures
+- insert structures
+- update structures
+- delete structures;

+If this is not the case then the transfer responds with HTTP 403 Forbidden.

-More details about `/tune/dsd` and `/tune/info` methods **[here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-versiontunedsd--tune-the-dsd-with-the-selected-indextype)**.
+For more details about `/tune/dsd` and `/tune/info` methods see **[here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-versiontunedsd--tune-the-dsd-with-the-selected-indextype)**.